camunda/camunda-docs/docs/apis-clients/java-client/zeebe-process-test.md

 This also does not require Docker to be running.
 The downside to this solution is that the JDK requirement is bound to the Java version of the Zeebe engine.
-Whenever this Java version changes, you'd either have to [switch to the testcontainer version](#switching-between-testcontainers-and-embedded), or upgrade your own JDK to match the Zeebe engine.
+Whenever this Java version changes, you'd either have to [switch to the testcontainer version](#switching-between-testcontainers-and-embedded), or update your own JDK to match the Zeebe engine.

 ```xml
 <dependency>